-How many of us wanted to do something or start something or share something with others and just never got around to it because the timing wasn’t perfect or the content was perfect?
+How many of us wanted to do, start, or share something with others and just never got around to it?
+The timing wasn’t perfect, or it wasn’t excellent content?

 I know I have.
-I know that there are things right now in my life that I could be or should be doing but I’m not quite ready to pull the trigger on because everything is not perfectly thought out.
+I could be or should be doing things right now in my life, but I’m not quite ready to pull the trigger because I don’t have everything perfectly thought out.

-I want to talk about this topic of perfection for a second.
+I want to talk about this topic of perfection.
 Why is it that we strive for perfection?
-I believe that from a young age, we are programmed to shoot for perfection.
-Get good grades, don’t mess up, be careful… This has created an image in our head that failing or doing things that are not quite perfect is unacceptable and just wrong.
-What if this whole concept and mindset is completely counterproductive and keeping you from living your desired lifestyle?
+I believe that we are programmed to shoot for perfection from a very young age.
+Get good grades, don’t mess up, be careful.
+We have created an image in our heads that failing or doing things that are not quite perfect is unacceptable.
+What if this concept is entirely counterproductive and keeping you from living your desired lifestyle?

-There is no perfection in this lifetime.
-Perfection is reserved for heaven and there is only one perfect Creator, would you agree?
-Why is it that many of us feel that we need to be perfect before we start something or have all the details perfectly figured out before we jump into that project that we’ve been saying for years that we are going to tackle?
+There is no perfection in this lifetime, only in heaven.
+There is only one perfect Creator, would you agree?
+Why is it many of us feel we need to be perfect before we start something?
+Do the details need to be perfectly figured out before we jump into our project?

-I’m sharing this because this has been something that I recently realized has been happening in my life.
-I found myself so focused on my big hairy goals of conquering the world someday, that I was “not present” for the life in front of me at times.
-You know what I mean, right.
+I realized this has been happening in my life.
+I found myself so focused on my big hairy goals of conquering the world someday that I was “not present” for life in front of me.
+You know what I mean, right?
 You’re home with the family, but not really there.
-You’re sitting in church listening to an amazing sermon, but not focused on the content and the moment you leave church, you can’t remember one important take-away that you can take and implement that week.
-I realized that this is never going to magically be resolved someday, because we are always going to fall short of perfection while we are living on this earth.
+You’re sitting in church listening to an amazing sermon but not focused on the content.
+You can’t remember one important take-away to implement that week the moment you leave the church.
+I realized we will never magically resolve this because we will always fall short of perfection while living on this earth.

 Now don’t get me wrong, I love setting big hairy goals that scare me and leave me wondering if it’s even possible.
-I love thinking about them daily and meditating on what my life is going to be like when I get there, but we have to dial back to the present moment and realize that we are living the only life we have at the present moment and it will go by very quickly.
-We must be present in our daily routines and understand that it’s the struggles, challenges, and successes that are all part of the journey.
-I love helping people figure out how to maximize their current situation and get them on track for attaining their goals.
+I love thinking about them daily and meditating on my life when I get there.
+But we have to dial back to the present moment and realize that we only live one life, and it will go by very quickly.
+We must be present in our daily routines and understand it’s the struggles and successes that are all part of the journey.
+I love helping people figure out how to maximize their current situation and get them on track to attain their goals.